alexbrave/NAD_A3/Server/Server README.txt

 This is a server which can accept multiple clients at a time over TCP and allows logging to a file.
 The client's message must be of proper format.

+Simply run the server script to start.
+Some python modules might need to be installed before the first run.

 CONFIG